-Each dot in the chart below was a member of the House of Representatives in 2004.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Frost is shown as a purple triangle. (analysis methodology)
+Frost is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2004 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Frost was the primary sponsor of 5 bills that were enacted: